scalar-labs/helm-charts/docs/getting-started-scalardl-auditor.md

    ```
    If the Auditor pods are deployed properly, you can see the STATUS are `Running`.

-1. Check the Auditor Services are deployed.
+1. Check if the Auditor Services are deployed.
    ```console
    $ kubectl get svc
    NAME                             TYPE        CLUSTER-IP      EXTERNAL-IP   PORT(S)                           AGE